oracle-livelabs/developer/dev-ai-app-dev-telecommunication/user-story/user-story.md

     ![Bob Decision](./images/Bob-Smith-Decision.png =50%x*)

     After navigating to the decisions page, the AI evaluation runs in the background.
-Telecom documents containing network details such as topology, bandwidth capacity, latency, and SLA policies are stored in Oracle Database 23ai and modeled with JSON Duality Views.
+Telecom documents containing network details such as topology, bandwidth capacity, latency, and SLA policies are stored in Oracle AI Databaseand modeled with JSON Duality Views.
 These documents are vectorized and searched using AI Vector Search to identify semantically relevant prior requests and compliance criteria.
 The results are passed to OCI Generative AI, which uses retrieval-augmented generation (RAG) to generate a natural-language explanation, formatted for both internal review and external communication.

 5. In the **Select Your Desired Option** section, the available options are displayed.
 If more data is needed, the reviewer can upload documents, add missing information, and trigger a re-evaluation.
 The system dynamically adjusts the recommendation, and generates a decision letter sent directly to the customer.